tspindler-cms/DCS-F8/README.md

 TeTeT

-# F8 Crusader Liveries for CV-31 USS Bon Homme Richard by seabat
+# F8 Crusader Liveries for CV-31 USS Bon Homme Richard and more by seabat

 - Based on two squadrons assigned to Carrier Air Wing 5 on USS Bon Homme Richard during 1970 off the coast of Vietnam.
 - Markings are generally historical.